alexbfree/thesis/src/chapter-1.md

 #### Publication from Case Study Two

-The work carried out in Case Study Two has been published as a full first-author paper at CHI 2022:
+The work exploring the human experience of GDPR data access carried out in Case Study Two has been published as a full first-author paper at CHI 2022:

 - ["Human-GDPR Interaction: Practical Experiences of Accessing Personal Data"](https://doi.org/10.1145/3491102.3501947) [@bowyer2022].